Driven-Dissipative Dynamics of Measurement-Induced State Transitions: Quantum Model of MIST

 We begin with the full quantum model of a nonlinear superconducting qubit capacitively coupled to a driven microwave resonator~\cite{Dumas2024}, schematized in Fig.~\ref{fig:cQEDModel}(a).
-While applicable to generic superconducting qubits, we focus on fluxonium for concrete modeling with realistic experimental parameters\cite{Manucharyan2009,Nguyen2019}.
+While the framework applies broadly to different superconducting-qubit platforms, such as transmons and fluxoniums, we focus on fluxonium as a concrete example with experimentally relevant parameters~\cite{Manucharyan2009,Nguyen2019}.
 The qubit Hamiltonian is given by (taking $\hbar = 1$)

-where $\hat{\varphi}, \hat{n}$ are the normalized flux and charge operators of the fluxonium qubit, satisfying $\left[ \hat{\varphi}, \hat{n}\right] = i$.
+where $\hat{\varphi}$, $\hat{n}$ are the normalized flux and charge operators of the fluxonium qubit, satisfying $\left[ \hat{\varphi}, \hat{n}\right] = i$.
 The parameters $E_C$, $E_L$, and $E_J$ denote the charging, inductive, and Josephson energies, respectively.
 The external flux is given by $\varphi_{\rm ext} = 2\pi \Phi_{\rm ext}/\Phi_0$, where $\Phi_0$ is the magnetic flux quantum.
-Numerical values of physical parameters used in this work are listed in Table~\ref{tab:Parameters}.
-The qubit Hamiltonian can be diagonalized as $\hat{H}_q = \sum_{j=0} \omega_{j}\ketbra{j}{j}$, where $\ket{j}$ denotes the $j$-th qubit eigenstate, yielding a nonlinear energy spectrum as shown in Fig.~\ref{fig:cQEDModel}(b).
+Numerical values of physical parameters used in this work are listed in Table~\ref{tab:FullParameters}.
+The qubit Hamiltonian can be diagonalized as $\hat{H}_q = \sum_{j} \omega_{j}\ketbra{j}{j}$, where $\ket{j}$ denotes the $j$-th qubit eigenstate, yielding a nonlinear energy spectrum as shown in Fig.~\ref{fig:cQEDModel}(b).

-The full system Hamiltonian is $\Hh_{\rm full}(t) = \Hh_{qr} + \Hh_{d}(t)$, where the static qubit–resonator Hamiltonian reads
+The full system Hamiltonian is $\Hh_{\rm full}(t) = \Hh_{qr} + \Hh_{d}(t)$, where the static qubit--resonator Hamiltonian reads

 Here, $\omega_r$ is the bare frequency of the resonator, and $i g \hat{n} (\ad - \ah)$ represents the capacitive coupling between the qubit and the resonator with strength $g$.
 The resonator is driven by a classical measurement field, modeled as a time-dependent drive Hamiltonian